VitaminkaR/SandCoreCSharp/README.md

 v0.2.1 - blocks do not break instantly
 v0.2.2 - improved block system (added virtual methods)
 v0.2.3 - the block system has been changed, and world saving has been added
 v0.3.0 - many bug fixes, resource system, resource extraction system from blocks and tiles, added pebbles, spawn of pebbles, added check for production using a specific tool
+v0.4.0 - added a normal save system, as well as block fixes